John-Kostick/vzome-sharing/_posts/2023-02-22-Flower-like-Forms-16-28-02.md

  - [data assets and more info](<https://github.com/John-Kostick/vzome-sharing/tree/main/2023/02/22/16-28-02-Flower-like-Forms/>)

 {% endcomment %}
 These are geometric figures that resemble flowers.
-A variety of Polsr Zonohedra with shared origin points are used to compose these figures,  Parts of these zonohedra are omitted.
+A variety of Polar Zonohedra with shared origin points are used to compose these figures,  Parts of these zonohedra are omitted.
 The first model below feature five-fold symmetry.
 Scenes shows different compositions.

 A 3D design created in vZome.
 Use your mouse or touch to interact.